pseudomuto/proto-parser/README.md

 interface DirectoryParseOptions extends ParseOptions {
   /** Whether to recursively search subdirectories for .proto files (default: true) */ recursive?: boolean;
 }

+interface SupersetOptions {
+  /** The proto syntax version to use in generated IDL (default: 'proto3') */ syntax?: 'proto2' | 'proto3';
+  /** The package name for the generated proto file */ packageName?: string;
+  /** Whether to include comments indicating source files and section headers (default: true) */ includeComments?: boolean;
+  /**
+   * How to handle namespace conflicts when merging definitions (default: 'prefix')
+   * - 'prefix': Adds namespace prefix or numeric suffix to conflicting names
+   * - 'ignore': Keeps original names, may result in duplicates */ namespaceConflictResolution?: 'prefix' | 'ignore';
+}
 ```